Louis Attard Bowen Therapist

 0 Comments

-Elbow pain is quiet common, and something we treat quiet regularly in our clinic.
+Clients presenting to our clinic with Elbow pain is quiet common, and we can have had good successes with these clients.
 In most cases, a sensation of pain, aching or discomfort felt in the elbow area is associated with the soft tissues that attach the muscles to the bones.
-Bowen Therapy works with the soft tissues, including nerves, tendons and muscles to bring about lasting pain relief.
+Bowen Therapy works with the soft tissues, including nerves, tendons and muscles and may help with the pain and movement of your elbow.

 Picture